vncg/react-admin/docs/Authorization.md

 # Authorization

 Some applications may require to determine what level of access a particular authenticated user should have to secured resources.
-Since there are many different possible strategies (single role, multiple roles or rights, etc.), react-admin simply provides hooks to execute your own authorization code.
+Since there are many different possible strategies (single role, multiple roles or rights, etc.), vn-kooch-react-admin simply provides hooks to execute your own authorization code.

-By default, a react-admin app doesn't require authorization.
+By default, a vn-kooch-react-admin app doesn't require authorization.
 However, if needed, it will rely on the `authProvider` introduced in the [Authentication](./Authentication.md) section.

 ## Configuring the Auth Provider